library(INCOMMON)

 The INCOMMON model is designed to work with high coverage sequencing data such as targeted panels but, in principle, it can be used with any sequencing assay.
 INCOMMON is helpful also to analyse sequencing data from tumor-only assays, in paricular when alignment files (fastq, sam/bam, etc.) are not availble.
 However, if one can access higher-resolution whole-exome or whole-genome assays, specific deconvolution methodologies should be used.

-Mutation copy number and multiplicity inference
+copy number and multiplicity configurations from the PCAWG and HMF

 Input format